Luis Castro (footballer, born 2002)

-Luis Castro Lois (born 6 April 2002) is a Spanish footballer who plays for Polvorín FC as a left back.
+Luis Castro Lois (born 6 April 2002) is a Spanish footballer who plays for Arosa as a left back.

 Club career

 Born in Ribadumia, Pontevedra, Galicia, Castro represented ED Arousa SD and Pontevedra CF before joining CD Lugo's youth setup in 2019.
 On 30 December 2020, before even having appeared for the reserves, he made his first team debut by starting in a 2–1 away win against CA Pulpileño, for the season's Copa del Rey.

 Castro made his professional debut on 7 January 2021, coming on as a second-half substitute for Gerard Valentín in a 1–2 away loss against Girona FC, also for the national cup.
 He made his Segunda División debut on 1 April, replacing Hugo Rama late into a 1–6 away loss against UD Las Palmas.